 How to Use Resistance Bands In Your Workout

-If you're just getting started, Folden recommends testing the bands beginning with the least resistance available.
-"If you can do 12 to 15 reps of the exercise in your routine with a particular band without feeling tired, move to a band with slightly more resistance."
+If you're just getting started, start by testing the bands beginning with the least resistance available.
+"If you can do 12 to 15 reps of the exercise in your routine with a particular band without feeling tired, move to a band with slightly more resistance," says physical therapist Lisa Nichole Folden, D.P.T., owner of Healthy Phit Physical Therapy & Wellness Consultants in Charlotte, NC.
 In general, she says, you want to feel like you're really tired and working at it.
 (Also see: How to Pick the Right Size Dumbbells for Your Workouts)

 But there's a thin line between #workingit and compromising form.
 "The goal is always to feel challenged by the exercise but able to control the resistance band throughout the entire move," says Rothermel.
 If you can't control the resistance at any point in the rep (ex: if you feel like your legs or arms are being snapped back to starting position), that's a sign the resistance is too high for you.
 It puts you at risk of performing the move with bad form-which is counterintuitive to any strength gains you might make from using a harder resistance band, she says.
 Fair enough.

 The Benefits of Using Resistance Bands